abhinavm24/EVA-1/Assignment1B.md

 ### Channel

-Channel is a set of similar features in an image.
+Channel is a set of similar features in an image, or has similar information from the image.

-Eg - color red in the image can form a channel.
+Eg - color blue in the image can form a channel.
+Or all the horizontal edges in the image can form a channel.
 In case of audio recording of vocal with guitar, piano etc., only the piano sound can be a channel.